Creating a Capital Expenditure Model with Visual Studio 2005 Tools for Office and Excel 2003 Using Visual Basic and C#

-As I mentioned in Getting Started, I added a second worksheet called Data to the workbook.
+As I mentioned in The Developer's Perspective, I added a second worksheet called Data to the workbook.
 Within the Data worksheet, I added a named range called Scorecard.
 The Scorecard range refers to duplicates of the important formulas found on the main Project worksheet, which make up the key project metrics (NPV, IRR, and ROIC).
 They are duplicated on a hidden worksheet, so that they can be richly formatted and presented in the Document Actions task pane footer (Figure 12).

 The Project Scorecard is displayed in the solution's task pane by capturing the Calculate event for the ProjectWorksheet class.
 Each time the worksheet is updated and a calculation occurs, an Excel.Range reference is set that refers to the Scorecard named range host control.
 Then, using the CopyPicture method, a bitmap image of the Scorecard range is sent to the Clipboard.
 The image is retrieved from the Clipboard as a System.Drawing.Image object.
 This is accomplished by using the GetImage method on the System.Windows.Forms.Clipboard object, which is then used to set the Image property of a PictureBox control that resides on the taskPaneFooter user control: